halex5000/ld-articles/Zapier/Connect Almost Anything to LaunchDarkly with Zapier.md

 ### Scenario

 Some feature flags become part of the a site's permanent infrastructure or configuration allowing you to toggle them on and off as necessary.
 In this scenario, we want to enable one of these flags when a particular external event happens.
-For our example, it will be when a new post is posted to our RSS feed, which will temporarily cause the site to display a toast message notifying users that a new post was just released (essentially acting similarly to a push notification), but this could be new product was released on our external Shopify or WooCommerce store, a Video was posted to our YouTube channel or a livestream goes live on Twitch.
+For our example, it will be when a new post is posted to our RSS feed, which will trigger a toast message on the site, notifying users that a new post was just released (essentially acting similarly to a push notification).
+Some scenarios where this could be helpful is if a new product was released on our external Shopify or WooCommerce store, a video was posted to our YouTube channel, or a livestream goes live on Twitch.

 ### Example Implementation